Ilha-Yi, President and CEO

 Eunju Oh is the current Executive Director of Good Neighbors USA and has served on the Board of Directors as Treasurer/Secretary since April 2009.
 She first joined Good Neighbors International in 2002 as the Afghanistan Program Director in Project Development and Management in Kabul, Afghanistan and established the Good Neighbors USA office in 2007 in Los Angeles, CA. Ms. Oh directs the management of GNUSA; establishes its goals and policies; and exercises wide latitude in discretionary decision making.
 She specializes in INGO governance and management, and emergency disaster relief operations.
 In 2010, she established an office in Washington D.C. to network and partner with other U.S.-based INGOs, as well as to concentrate on obtaining grants from government agencies.

 Timothy Haahs, Treasurer

-Mr. Haahs leads the firm's national and international professional services in the planning and design of parking and mixed-use facilities.
+Mr. Haahs is the President/CEO of TimHaahs, Inc. and leads its national and international professional services in the planning and design of parking and mixed-use facilities.
 Focusing on master planning and mixed-use, his approach integrates parking as a critical component for project success, as well as community development and revitalization.
 Mr. Haahs has presented to the United Nations and other international organizations on the global challenge of parking, infrastructure, and sustainable development.
 He has received numerous awards throughout this career including ASCE's Structural Engineer of the Year Award, the U.S. Chamber of Commerce Blue Chip Enterprise Award, Ernst & Young's Entrepreneur of Year Award (for Real Estate and Construction, Philadelphia), ZweigWhite's Jerry Allen Courage in Leadership Award, and ASCE Philadelphia's Engineer of the Year.